Modern Made Leisure by Charles Lutz

 Charles Lutz

-Since his first solo exhibition in 2007, Lutz’s work has been shown in major galleries and institutions throughout the US and abroad including the Andy Warhol Museum Pittsburgh, Carnegie Museum Pittsburgh, Artipelag Museum Stockholm, New Museum New York, Dickinson Gallery New York among others.
+Charles Lutz (b.
+1982) lives and works between Red Lion, PA, and Brooklyn, NY.
+Lutz’s work has been shown in major galleries and institutions throughout the US and abroad including the Andy Warhol Museum Pittsburgh, Carnegie Museum Pittsburgh, Artipelag Museum Stockholm, New Museum New York, Dickinson Gallery New York among others.
 His work dealing with consumerism and originality has been the subject of major exhibitions and critical acclaim.
 Lutz’s work has even been cited in the recent Supreme Court case Warhol Foundation v.
 Goldsmith.

 Available at the Fallingwater Museum Store